Why the Nation Can’t Ignore the ‘Unspoken Problem’ of Domestic Violence

 Engaging Employees with the Company’s Charity Work – It’s OK to Tie It to the Business

-Danessa Itaya, co-chair of the Ms. Molly board of directors was interviewed for an article in the October 2011 Metlife e-newsletter, Outlook on Benefits by Tom Starner, a freelance writer with Human Resource Executive.
+Danessa Itaya, co-chair of the Ms. Molly board of directors was interviewed for an article in the October 2011 Metlife e-newsletter, Outlook on Benefits Link opens in a new tab by Tom Starner, a freelance writer with Human Resource Executive.

 Molly Maid is a national cleaning franchise that supports the Ms. Molly Foundation, a non-profit charity that provides assistance to local domestic violence shelters and organizations nationwide.
 According to Danessa Itaya, many Molly Maid franchisees chose to support the system-wide cause after witnessing the prevalence of domestic violence among their own employees.